Northwest-content/flutter_m1_intro_to_flutter/03_Introduction_to_Flutter_App/01_Explaining_the_counter_application.md

-When we create a new project in VSCode, Flutter will create a counter application, which is an application that has a floating action button.
-When you click it, it will increase the text number in the center of the app.
+When we create a new project in **VSCode**, Flutter will create a counter application, which is an application that has a floating action button; when you click it, it will increase the text number in the center of the app.